 Do you believe these are the sole reasons why internationals are being encouraged to stay away?
 That’s up to you to decide.

-But riddle me this: If there was an overflow of Dutch students as opposed to internationals, would the government instruct them to take a hike as well?
+But riddle me this: If there were an overflow of Dutch students as opposed to internationals, would the government instruct them to take a hike as well?
 Would they put a halt to the education of their own citizens?

 Or maybe the House of Representatives would come to find that the room capacity and professorial workload suddenly weren’t such a big deal after all. 🤔